cbartram/nanoleaf-layout/README.md

 After installing `nanoleaf-layout` from NPM be sure to include it in your React Component by doing `import NanoleafLayout from 'nanoleaf-layout/lib/nanoleaf-layout'`

-**Ensure you import NanoleafLayout from the /lib/nanoleaf-layout directory** as this includes the transpiled source code.
+**Ensure you import NanoleafLayout from the /lib/nanoleaf-layout directory** as this includes the trans-piled production ready source code.

 Now your all set to include the component in your `render()` method!